-Behavior report is important to understand how people interact with your blog.
+A behavior report is important to understand how people interact with your blog.
 Overview: Behavior overview will give you the titles bringing you the most number of page views.

 Site Content: All pages: Same data with a number of unique page views and average time on page.

-Landing and Exit pages: The data providing the page details of the visitors coming and leaving from your site.
+Landing and Exit pages: The data providing the page details of the visitors coming and leaving your site.

 If you want to increase your website speed by 70-80% then take this free website speed e-course.